Lebrikizumab (Ebglyss)

 • Itching or irritation around the eyes

-Many patients tolerate treatment well, but side effects and monitoring should always be reviewed with the prescribing clinician.
+Many patients tolerate treatment well, but side effects, eye symptoms, and overall treatment risks should always be reviewed with the prescribing clinician.

 How is lebrikizumab used?